sebastien-prudhomme/cowboysysop-charts/charts/scaleway-csi/README.md

 # Scaleway CSI

-[Scaleway CSI](https://github.com/kubernetes/autoscaler) is a set of components that automatically adjust the amount of CPU and memory requested by pods running in the Kubernetes Cluster.
+[Scaleway CSI](https://github.com/scaleway/scaleway-csi) is an implementation of the Container Storage Interface to manage Scaleway Block Storage volumes.

 ## TL;DR;